 Cleanup removes hazards to public health.

-When people make, use, store or distribute meth, a harmful chemical residue can contaminate property, including:
+When people make, use, store or handle meth, harmful chemical residue can contaminate property.
+This includes:

 - Clothes, furniture and toys.